 If you wish to complain, you should do this within four months of the cause of the complaint.

 You should always tell us when you are not satisfied with any aspect of our service and we will try to resolve it as quickly as possible.
-In this way, it is hoped that many situations will be dealt with outside of the official complaint procedure.
-However, if you need to make a formal complaint, you can do so in a number of different ways.
+In this way, most problems can we resolved quickly outside of our complaints procedure.
+However, if you need to make a complaint, you can do so in several ways.

 Our staff are available to help you.
-Please contact the Customer Services Team who will put you in contact with either the appropriate member of staff or the Service Improvement Officer.
+Please contact the Customer Services Team who will aim to resolve your issue at the first point of contact.

-Our staff can also advise where you may be able to seek independent advice, for example from Citizens Advice or housing advice centre.
+We can also advise where you may be able to seek independent advice, for example from Citizens Advice or a housing advice centre.
 Please ask if you would like more information about this.